flamesphp/flames/README.md

 * Plugins community with permissions support (like android).
 * Run JavaScript on backend for render templates using Vue.js, React ou AngularJS.
 * PHP VM inside PHP, allowing custom disabling functionalities.
-* Backend Python engine like V8JS  with native PHP, to do things that PHP can't (ex: get server mouse position, supporting automate server GUI apps using OCR's and mouse/keyboard interceptor).
 * P2P/TOR protocol support.
 * Database Admin supporting all types of database (include from cache) like PhpMyAdmin.